37 Unbeatable Virtual Happy Hour Games for Workgroups

 To Wikirace, first decide whether to play individually or in teams.
 Then, select a random Wikipedia page.
 This will be your beginning page.

 Next, choose a destination page.

-The goal of this game is to get from the beginning page to the destination page using only links within the Wikipedia page.
+The goal of this virtual happy hour activity is to get from the beginning page to the destination page using only links within the Wikipedia page.

 Generally, the destination page is something very unrelated to the beginning page.
 For example, going from apple to orange would not be challenging, as you would simply start at the apple page, click a link to fruit and then proceed to orange.
 A race from Roman Colosseum to orthopedic surgeon would be a much more difficult game.